Running on the Web

 Note:

 By default, the user agent used by *plus/web/request will be the same as if the request came from a Windows version of Google Chrome with the version of PxPlus appended to it.
 This user agent can be overridden with a preferred user agent by including a user agent header in the extrahdrs$ argument of a *plus/web/request call.
-See Calling Sequence below.
+See Calling Sequence.

 Example: